 Hailed for her breathtaking technical skill, intoxicating musicality, and deep interpretational understanding, flutist Debra Reuter-Pivetta enjoys a diverse career as soloist, chamber artist, orchestral player, and teacher.
 A winner in the 1999 Concert Artists Guild Competition, she also holds top prizes in the Louise D. McMahon International Music Competition, the National Flute Association’s Young Artist Competition, and the Flute Talk Competition.

 Ms. Reuter-Pivetta has performed as concerto soloist with many orchestras across the United States and Europe.
-Debra Reuter-Pivetta is a founding member of the newly formed flute, viola and harp trio, the Fire Pink Trio.
-Ms. Reuter-Pivetta has given many premieres both as soloist and chamber artist, and has recorded chamber works by Undine Smith Moore, William Banfield, and Anthony Kelley on the Albany label.
+She is a founding member of the critically acclaimed flute, viola, and harp trio, the Fire Pink Trio.
+Dedicated to the performance of contemporary music and rarely heard works, Ms. Reuter-Pivetta has given many premieres both as soloist and chamber artist, including the North Carolina premiere of Gabriela Frank’s Sueños de Chambi, the world premiere of The Fourth Angel for flute, bass trombone, and electronic sounds by Dr. Thomas Clark, as well as chamber works by Margaret Vardell Sandresky, Robert Dick, and Lawrence Dillon.
+She has recorded chamber works by Undine Smith Moore, William Banfield, and Anthony Kelley on the Albany label.